 The house you’re buying today should suit your life in the years to come.
 If you plan on staying there for the next decade for an example, what life events do you expect to happen?
-Do you plan to have kids, expect one of you aging parents to move in with you?
+Do you plan to have kids, expect one of your ageing parents to move in with you?
 All of this should be considered when purchasing that house.
-Moving is huge expense, having to do so for one extra bedroom or slightly more square footage, will be a hassle.
+Moving is a huge expense, having to do so for one extra bedroom or slightly more square footage will be a hassle.
 Avoid all that by buying the house you need now and for the near future.

 More tips to keep in mind

 - Understand the difference between a variable and fixed rate.
 A variable mortgage is tied to the floating rate, which can change during your term.
 A fixed rate stays the same regardless of where interest rates go.